Little Big Workshop Tips And Tricks (English) Break Room, Research, blueprints, Priorities, Noise and Comfort and Much More

 Being able to get lots of green points and make sure they replenish quickly is extremely important.
 We can make sure our precious workers are not idly lying around and sleeping.

-Since the maximum capacity is 10, the ideal equipment of a break room with devices is the first 2 coffee machines and a vending machine, because that together are exactly 10 points.
+Since the maximum capacity is 10, the ideal equipment for a break room with devices is the first 2 coffee machines and a vending machine, because that together are exactly 10 points.

 In addition, if we can afford it, we will buy one of all the items from the Recovery Generation category.
 These devices ensure that the green dots regenerate faster.